 - Small cortical perforations are then made with the help of ½ round bur in the bone to induce bleeding points.
 These act as sites of egress of osseous progenitor cells into the defect.

-- Bone graft is then placed in the defect to support the tented membrane.
+- The bone graft is then placed in the defect to support the tented membrane.
 Tenting screws alone or in conjunction with bone grafts can also be used for this purpose.
 If corticocancellous graft is used, it is stabilized in position with the help of screws.

 - The membrane is then placed and adapted to the defect site.
-If the membrane is stable at its place, no attempt is made to fix it but if it is not stable, then pins, bone screws, or tacks may be needed to assist membrane stability.
+If the membrane is stable in its place, no attempt is made to fix it, but if it is not stable, then pins, bone screws, or tacks may be needed to assist membrane stability.

-- Surgical site is then closed with the help of silk, vicryl or e-PTFE sutures.
+- The surgical site is then closed with the help of silk, vicryl or e-PTFE sutures.

-Romanos 13 in an article discussed following guidelines when raising a mucoperiosteal flap for GBR procedure during ridge augmentation,
+Romanos (2010) 13 in an article discussed following guidelines while raising a mucoperiosteal flap for GBR procedure during ridge augmentation,

-- The flap raised for GBR procedure has to be a mucoperiosteal flap and it must be raised sufficiently to achieve complete coverage of augmented site.
-It should be raised over the mucogingival junction in an apical direction for at least 10 mm.
+- The flap raised for GBR procedure has to be a mucoperiosteal flap and it must be raised sufficiently to achieve complete coverage of the augmented site.
+It should be raised over the mucogingival junction in an apical direction upto at least 10 mm.

 - The blade should cut the tissue in a level apical to the mucogingival junction.
 The incision is not made in the keratinized mucosa to avoid any flap perforation.

-- The flap is again pulled and checked for tension free flap advancement.
-In case of insufficient closure, deep incision is made in the muscle layer and vertical incisions may be extended more apically.
+- The flap is again pulled and checked for tension-free flap advancement.
+In case of insufficient closure, a deep incision is made in the muscle layer and vertical incisions may be extended more apically.
 Muscle release can be performed using dissection scissors.

-- To confirm appropriate tension free closure, make sure that the buccal flap margin covers the lingual or palatal site at least for 3–5 mm.
-If this overlapping does not occur, there is a lot of tension in the flap, which means the closure is insufficient.
+- To confirm appropriate tension-free closure, make sure that the buccal flap margin covers the lingual or palatal site at least upto 3-5 mm.
+If this overlapping does not occur, there is tension in the flap, which means the closure is insufficient.